Employee Onboarding – 22 Simple Ways To Get It Right!

 The influence of employee onboarding on productivity rates is one of the most obvious advantages for a firm.

-Compared to companies with no onboarding system, those with a documented and efficient onboarding programs get 54 percent higher recruit productivity (source).
+Compared to companies with no onboarding system, those with documented and efficient onboarding programs get 54 percent higher recruit productivity (source).
 These productivity gains can translate to tremendous success for your staff, company, and consumers.

 2. Enhanced Retention